valentina-b/ecosio-eco-friendly-cosmetics/README.md

 * ideally, a modal would pop up and, for example, tell the user exactly where the tree is planning to be planted or which forest will be cleaned by the help of the donated points.

 ![Donation Feedback Feature](readme-files/img-features-left-to-implement/img-features-donation-feedback.png)

+**Recommendation system**
+* with some of these features implemented, it would be great to have a proper recommendation system in place.
+The system could be based on which products have been most clicked on, most bought, which brands are they from, which category are they from, which products have been saved the most, etc.
+* this recommendation system could help content writers with choosing topics to write about, which products to showcase in blog posts, and additionally which products should be recommended on the product pages (at the momment they are randomly selected).
+* thinking further, once a proper CRM system has been built, a weekly newsletter could be sent to the users with personalised products recommendations.